Somilg11/cake_frontend/README.md

 - Preview AI-generated code and files
 - Execute code inside the browser using WebContainers

+### Deployment
+- frontend - vercel
+- backend - render -
+will takes time to respond, so be patient, sry for inconvinience :)

 ## Features
 - **Real-Time Collaboration**: Work with multiple developers on the same project simultaneously.
 - **AI-Assisted Coding**: Ask AI to generate and optimize code snippets.